sdthaker/Seneca-BTI325-CourseWork-Projects/A4/readme.md

 ## Objective:

-#### Build upon the code created in Assignment 3 by incorporating the Handlebars view engine to render our JSON

-#### data visually in the browser using .hbs views and layouts.
-Additionally, update our data-service module to

-#### allow for employees to be updated using a web form.
+Build upon the code created in Assignment 3 by incorporating the Handlebars view engine to render our JSON data visually in the browser using .hbs views and layouts.
+Additionally, update our data-service module to allow for employees to be updated using a web form.

-#### NOTE: If you are unable to start this assignment because Assignment 3 was incomplete - email your professor

-#### for a clean version of the Assignment 3 files to start from (effectively removing any custom CSS or text added

-#### to your solution).

 ## Specification:

-#### As mentioned above, this assignment will be built upon your code from Assignment 3.
-To begin, make a copy

-#### of your assignment 3 folder and open it in Visual Studio Code.
-Note: this will copy your .git folder as well

-#### (including the "heroku" remote for assignment 3).
-If you wish to start fresh with a new git repository, you will

-#### need to delete the copied .git folder and execute "git init" again in.
+As mentioned above, this assignment will be built upon your code from Assignment 3.
+To begin, make a copy of your assignment 3 folder and open it in Visual Studio Code.
+Note: this will copy your .git folder as well (including the "heroku" remote for assignment 3).
+If you wish to start fresh with a new git repository, you will need to delete the copied .git folder and execute "git init" again in.

 ## Part 1: Getting Express Handlebars & Updating your views